fhiso/tsc-governance/strategy.md

 Identifying the citations elements required is just part of the problem.
 Terms needs careful definition to remove ambiguity over their use.
-The standard should also identify what the element's value is expected to
+The standard should identify what range of values an element is expected to
-be: perhaps an integer, a date or an unstructured piece of text.
+have: perhaps an integer, a date, or an unstructured piece of text.
-Perhaps some element will have a value that is term from another vocabulary.
-In other cases, a lightweight microformat may be required, or convention on field's use.
+Perhaps some element will have a value that is a term from another vocabulary.
+In other cases, a lightweight microformat may be required, or a suggested convention on field's use.

 The aim is that applications should be able to produce properly-formed citations in the vendor's preferred style using the data found in